Generic Name: Ampicillin sodium

-Liver: A moderate rise in serum glutamic oxaloacetic transaminase (SGOT) has been noted, particularly in infants, but the significance of this finding is unknown.
+Liver - A moderate rise in serum glutamic oxaloacetic transaminase (SGOT) has been noted, particularly in infants, but the significance of this finding is unknown.
 Mild transitory SGOT elevations have been observed in individuals receiving larger (two to four times) than usual and oft-repeated intramuscular injections.
-Evidence indicates that glutamic oxaloacetic transaminase (GOT) is released at the site of intramuscular injection of Ampicillin for Injection and that the presence of increased amounts of this enzyme in the blood does not necessarily indicate liver involvement.
+Evidence indicates that glutamic oxaloacetic transaminase (GOT) is released at the site of intramuscular injection of Ampicillin sodium and that the presence of increased amounts of this enzyme in the blood does not necessarily indicate liver involvement.

 DOSAGE AND ADMINISTRATION

-This insert is for the Pharmacy Bulk Package and is intended for preparing IV admixtures only.
-Dosage recommendations for intramuscular or direct intravenous injection are for informational purposes only.
+This insert is for a Pharmacy Bulk Package and is intended for preparing IV admixtures only.
+Dosage recommendations for intravenous injection are for informational purposes only.

 Infections of the respiratory tract and soft tissues.

 Patients weighing 40 kg (88 lbs) or more: 250 mg to 500 mg every 6 hours.

 Patients weighing less than 40 kg (88 lbs): 25 to 50 mg/kg/day in equally divided doses at 6- to 8-hour intervals.